-Pin number Pin name Pin function Formal name Definition 7 SO SPI Serial Output This output pin is connected to the SPI serial data input pin of the MCU, or to the SI pin of the next device of a daisy chain of devices.
-The SPI changes on the negative edge of SCLK.
-When CSB is high, this pin is high-impedance.
-8 OUT6 Output External Solid State This output pin controls an external Smart Power Switch by logic level.
+Pin number Pin name Pin function Formal name Definition 8 OUT6 Output External solid state This output pin controls an external smart power switch by logic level.
 This pin has a passive internal pull-down.
 9, 24 GND Ground Ground These pins are the ground for the logic and analog circuitries of the device.
 For ESD and electrical parameter accuracy purpose, the ground pins must be shorted in the board.
 10, 11 OUT2 Output Channel #2 Protected high-side power output pins to the load.
 12, 13, 14 OUT4 Output Channel #4 Protected high-side power output pins to the load.
-15, 16 NC N/A Not Connected These pins may not be connected.
-It is recommended to connect those pins to ground.
-17, 18 OUT5 Output Channel #5 Protected high-side power output pins to the load.
+15, 16, 17, 18 NC N/A Not connected These pins may not be connected.
+It is recommended to put these pins to ground.
 19, 20, 21 OUT3 Output Channel #3 Protected high-side power output pins to the load.
 22, 23 OUT1 Output Channel #1 Protected high-side power output pins to the load.
-25 CSNS Feedback Current Sense This pin reports an analog value proportional to the designated OUT[1:5] output current, or the temperature of the exposed pad, or the supply voltage.
+25 CSNS Feedback Current sense This pin reports an analog value proportional to the designated OUT[1:5] output current, or the temperature of the exposed pad, or the battery voltage.
 It is used externally to generate a ground referenced voltage for the microcontroller (MCU).
 Current recopy and analog voltage feedbacks are SPI programmable.
-26 CSNS SYNCB Feedback Current Sense Synchronization This open drain output pin allows synchronizing the MCU A/D conversion.
-This pin requires an external pull-up resistor to $V{CC}$ .
-27 IN1 Input Direct Input #1 This input wakes up the device.
-This input pin is used to directly control corresponding channel in Fail mode.
-During Normal mode, the control of the outputs by the control inputs is SPI programmable.
+26 CSNS SYNCB Feedback Current sense synchronization This open drain output pin allows synchronizing the MCU A/D conversion.
+This pin requires an external pull-up resistor to V CC .
+27 IN1 Input Direct input #1 This input wakes up the device.
+This input pin is used to directly control corresponding channel in fail mode.
+During normal mode, the control of the outputs by the control inputs is SPI programmable.
 This pin has a passive internal pull-down.
-28 IN2 Input Direct Input #2 This input wakes up the device.
-This input pin is used to directly control corresponding channel in Fail mode.
-During Normal mode, the control of the outputs by the control inputs is SPI programmable.
+28 IN2 Input Direct input #2 This input wakes up the device.
+This input pin is used to directly control corresponding channel in fail mode.
+During normal mode, the control of the outputs by the control inputs is SPI programmable.
 This pin has a passive internal pull-down.
-29 IN3 Input Direct Input #3 This input wakes up the device.
-This input pin is used to directly control corresponding channel in Fail mode.
-During Normal mode, the control of the outputs by the control inputs is SPI programmable.
+29 IN3 Input Direct input #3 This input wakes up the device.
+This input pin is used to directly control corresponding channel in fail mode.
+During normal mode, the control of the outputs by the control inputs is SPI programmable.
 This pin has a passive internal pull-down.
-30 IN4 Input Direct Input #4 This input wakes up the device.
-This input pin is used to directly control corresponding channel in Fail mode.
-During Normal mode the control of the outputs by the control inputs is SPI programmable.
+30 IN4 Input Direct input #4 This input wakes up the device.
+This input pin is used to directly control corresponding channel in fail mode.
+During normal mode the control of the outputs by the control inputs is SPI programmable.
 This pin has a passive internal pull-down.
-31 LIMP Input Limp Home The Fail mode can be activated by this digital input.
+31 LIMP Input Limp home The fail mode can be activated by this digital input.
 This pin has a passive internal pull-down.
-32 CLK Input/Output Device Mode Feedback Reference PWM Clock This pin is an input/output pin.
+32 CLK Input/Output Device mode feedback Reference PWM clock This pin is an input/output pin.
 It is used to report the device sleep-state information.
-It is also used to apply the reference PWM clock which is divided by $2^8$ in Normal operating mode.
+It is also used to apply the reference PWM clock which is divided by 2 in normal operating mode.
 This pin has a passive internal pull-down.
-33 VPWR Power Supply Power Supply This exposed pad connects to the positive power supply and is the source of operational power for the device.
+33 VBAT Power supply Battery power supply This exposed pad connects to the positive power supply and is the source of operational power for the device.